ansd/secrets-store-csi-driver-provider-lastpass/README.md

 An experimental [LastPass](https://lastpass.com) provider for [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/).

 ## Background
-As explained in [this](https://youtu.be/w0k7MI6sCJg?t=177) KubeCon talk, there 4 different approaches in K8s to consume secrets from external secret stores:
+As explained in [this](https://youtu.be/w0k7MI6sCJg?t=177) KubeCon talk, there are 4 different approaches in K8s to consume secrets from external secret stores:
 1. Direct API
 2. Controller to mirrors secrets in K8s
 3. Sidecar + MutatingWebhookConfiguration